inbo/tutorials/content/tutorials/spatial_variograms/index.md

 # return the lower triangle of a matrix, unpacking it into a vector of unique values
 lower_triangle <- function (mat) mat[lower.tri(mat)]
 ```

+This was just an opportunistic excourse to step 2 **cross calculation** from the roadmap.
+In fact, we are not yet finished preparing our test data set (for which these functions are useful).

 ## <a href="sec-smoothing"></a> Simple Smoothing